The Class Actions Law Review: Germany

 Class actions in a formal sense do not exist under German law.
 The concept of a lawsuit on behalf of others who are potentially eligible for the same relief and who need not be present or even named in the lawsuit is largely foreign to German civil law procedure.
 In principle, to obtain the relief sought, a litigant must appeal to the court as an individual and must show that he or she seeks a certain remedy on his or her own behalf.

-This situation has recently been meaningfully changed with the introduction of the Model Case Proceedings.
+This situation has meaningfully changed with the introduction of the Model Case Proceedings in November 2018.
 While not a class action, this instrument for the first time allows a form of collective redress not limited to specific areas of law.
-Certain consumer organisations can now bring a claim to determine specific elements of law and of fact for future proceedings between myriad claimants.
+Certain consumer organisations can now bring a claim to determine specific elements of law and of fact by means of a declaratory judgement for future proceedings between myriad claimants.
+However, it is not possible to directly file for damages (or another specific remedy).

 In addition to this, German law provides certain limited means of obtaining collective redress.
 All these measures partly resemble class actions in terms of their procedural objective, but none of them qualifies as a class action in the formal sense.
-In addition, all of them have specific drawbacks, which decrease their efficiency compared to class actions.
+Moreover, all of them have specific drawbacks that decrease their efficiency compared to class actions.

 The year in review